michaelbruce/arch-configuration/README.md

   case)
 - Bluetooth requires that AutoEnable=true be set under [Policy] in /etc/bluetooth/main.conf to power on at boot.
+- should you be using xf86-video-intel-sna/uxa instead of default?

 ## OLD README CONTENT (come back to this)